materials-commons/mcdocs/source/docs/spreadsheets.md

 ---

 # Overview
-Materials Commons allows you to easily load data from a spreadsheet.
+Materials Commons allows you to load data from a spreadsheet.
 We call this process ETL, which stands for (E)xtract, (T)ransform, and (L)oad.
-As long as you follow a few simple rules, Materials Commons can read your spreadsheet and automatically create the samples, processing steps, measurements and process attributes.
+As long as you follow a few rules, Materials Commons can read your spreadsheet and automatically create the samples, processing steps, measurements and process attributes.